Oriun/pythonify/Readme.md

 # Pythonify

-Some Python syntax in JS
+Some Python-like syntax in JS

 ```javascript
 import { range, List, len } from './len.js'